HP Instant Ink’s Subscription Starter Kit:

 Although setting up an in-person test is always challenging, it was not a new monster to me.
 A noteworthy milestone in my journey at HP was spearheading the first, in-person, moderated test since the COVID-19 pandemic, which established a replicable framework.

-Other critical, high-impact findings that did not qualify as “majority trends" were also shared out.
+Other critical, high impact findings that did not qualify as “majority trends” were also shared out, such as several users reaching squatter websites

 Impact & Moving Forward